basnijholt/lovelace-ios-themes/README.md

 ```

 3. Installation of the theme.
+*(this assumes that your themes folder is in `/config/themes`)*

-Copy paste the following lines of code into a terminal on your HA instance. *(this assumes that your themes folder is in `/config/themes`)*
+(Option 1.)
+Copy paste the following lines of code into a terminal on your HA instance.
 ```bash
 mkdir -p /config/themes/ && "$_"
 wget https://github.com/basnijholt/lovelace-ios-themes/archive/master.zip